NBCLab/abbr/README.md

 ```

 ## Usage
-abbreviations can be used both to generate a dictionary of terms used in a text, as well as to expand those terms within the text.
-To find all abbreviations within a text a dictionary of terms and identified definitions:
+abbr can be used both to generate a dictionary of terms used in a text, as well as to expand those terms within the text.
+We can use abbr to find all abbreviations within a text, and return a dictionary of terms as well as identified definitions:
 ```python
 from abbreviations import findall d = findall(text)